H-chandan/celcius-to-fahrenheit/README.md

 # Celcius to fahrenheit conversion
-Enter value in celcius and get in fahrenheit
+Enter value in celsius and get in fahrenheit